 Each Tuesday morning during the Big Ten football season the 12 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
 We post the audio Tuesday afternoon for each segment of the call, and we do this every week.
 Also @B1Gfootball spotlights a tweet or three from each coach on the call live on Twitter in case you want to follow along online Tuesday mornings.

 It’s time for my latest Big Ten Player Rankings.
-There’s one name making its debut on this week’s installment.
-What other movement was there?
+Montee Ball moved up a couple spots following his incredible effort at Indiana, and there’s a new name making the list on the defensive side.
+Who is it?
 Find out in this post.
 Remember, this feature ranks the Big Ten’s top six offensive and defensive players.
 So, consider offense the Legends Division and the defense the Leaders Division, or vice versa.

 The top of the power rankings didn’t get shaken up, but Wisconsin made a move from No. 6 to No. 4 following its emphatic victory at Indiana that clinched the Leaders Division’s spot in the Big Ten championship game.
 Where do I have your Big Ten team ranked?
 Find out in this post.

 Before we turn our attention to Week 12, it’s time to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 11 predictions.
 Dienhart and BTN.com fans both went 4-1 to remain tied atop the standings, while I went 3-2 to fall four back.

 Junior Ben Brust had 14 points and 11 rebounds, and No. 23 Wisconsin scored the first 19 points in an 87-47 rout of Southeastern Louisiana in a season opener Sunday.